Sujan Chakraborty

-Sujan Chakraborty or commonly known as Seikh Suja (born 16 March 1959) is an Bangladeshi Communist politician and a member of the Communist Party of India (Marxist).
+Sujan Chakraborty (born 16 March 1959) is an Indian politician and a member of the Communist Party of India (Marxist).
 He was the MLA of Jadavpur (Vidhan Sabha constituency) from 2016 to 2021.
 In the 2016 West Bengal Assembly elections, he defeated his nearest rival, Minister for Power in the Government of West Bengal, Manish Gupta of the Trinamool Congress.
 In 2021 he was defeated by Moloy Majumdar of AITC by a margin of 38869 votes.
 He was a member of the 14th Lok Sabha representing Jadavpur constituency in West Bengal state.
-He is contesting the 2024 Indian General Election as a CPI(M) candidate from the Dum Dum Lok Sabha constituency.

 Chakraborty was the editor of Chhatra Sangram (Students' Struggle), the Bengali organ of the state unit of the Students Federation of India from 1986 to 1988.
-He was the Secretary of the state unit of the organization from 1988 to 1993 and the General Secretary of its central body from 1993 to 1994.
+He was the Secretary of the state unit of the organisation from 1988 to 1993 and the General Secretary of its central body from 1993 to 1994.
 From 1996 to 2000 Chakraborty was a member of the state unit of the Centre of Indian Trade Unions.
 Later, he became a member of the General Council of the Centre of Indian Trade Unions.
 Member, (i) Indian Science Congress Association; (ii) Indian Pharmaceutical Association, (iii) Pharmacy Council of India, and (iv) West Bengal State Council of Technical Education; Written several articles on student movement, political and contemporary issues; presented research papers in various International Scientific Conferences in India and abroad.
-West Bengal State Committee (1988–93),West Bengal Pharmaceutical & Photochemical Development Corporation Ltd., 1996–2001; Infusion India Ltd., 1998–1999; West Bengal Rural Energy Development Corporation Ltd., 1999–2004.
+West Bengal State Committee (1988–93), West Bengal Pharmaceutical & Photochemical Development Corporation Ltd., 1996–2001; Infusion India Ltd., 1998–1999; West Bengal Rural Energy Development Corporation Ltd., 1999–2004.

-Saradha Scam Involvement

-Sujan Chakraborty was accused as one of the top beneficiary of Saradha Scam by Sudipta Sen in his letter that he has sent to the Prime Minister of India.
-It was mentioned in that letter that Chakraborty took 9 crore rupees to promote Saradha.

-Killing of Shibram Naskar

-On 2013, an FIR was filed by brother of Shibram Naskar, who was killed by CPI(M) goons, against Chakraborty.
-The former MP was booked under sections of the IPC dealing with culpable homicide, criminal conspiracy (sections 302, 120B and 34).

-Allegedly, the case on Chakraborty was withdrawn after he made a pact with the deceased's brother.